Coherent analogues of matrix factorizations and relative singularity categories: Introduction

 In the particular case of matrix factorizations, we conclude that the covariant functors $\F^\bu\ot_{\O_X}{-}$ and $\cHom_{X\qc}(\F^\bu,{-})$ take quasi-coherent matrix factorizations of a potential $w\in\L(X)$ to (complexes of) quasi-coherent matrix factorizations of~$w$, while the contravariant functor $\cHom_{X\qc}({-},\F^\bu)$ transforms quasi-coherent matrix factorizations of the opposite potential $-w\in\L(X)$ into (complexes of) quasi-coherent matrix factorizations of~$w$.
 Of course, the quasi-coherent CDG\+algebras $(X,\L,w)$ and $(X,\L,-w)$ over a scheme $X$ are naturally isomorphic, but we prefer to keep the distinction between the two.

 The next proposition provides the matrix factorization version of the conventional (contravariant) Serre--Grothendieck duality for bounded complexes of coherent sheaves.
 We assume that $X$ is a separated Noetherian scheme with a dualizing complex $\D_X^\bu$.
 Recall that any such scheme has finite Krull dimension~\cite[Corollary~V.7.2]{Har}.
+We denote by $\sD^\sop$ the opposite category to a category~$\sD$.